A2Amir/Traffic_Sign_Classifier/README.md

     the maximum value for each image in the dataset:  4.09443429551608 the minimum value for each image in the dataset:  0

+From the presented distribution above, we can see that both training and validation set have similar distribution of traffic sign samples but problem is that there is a huge variability of the distribution between class instances within the dataset,maybe we can develop augmentation techniques to equalize them.
+I decided to develop the augmentation methods like salt papper noise, rotation and translation methods with help of openc cv library and using Tensorflow the random_brightness and flip_left_right methods for data augmentation.

+![alt text][image5]

 ### Design and Test a Model Architecture